-I found it a lot harder when I was living in Southampton and my boyfriend was in Stafford, it’s almost a four hour journey on the train and even with a railcard it cost over £40 for a return.
-But I knew I was starting at Uni in Worcester the following year so we stuck it out – and I’m so glad we did.
+I found it a lot harder when I was living in Southampton and my boyfriend was in Stafford, it’s almost a four-hour journey on the train and even with a railcard, it cost over £40 for a return.
+But I knew I was starting at the University of Worcester the following year so we stuck it out – and I’m so glad we did.

 We saw each other as often as we could, and because I was still at sixth form, I had half terms which meant I could still visit then for longer periods of time as well as seeing him back home over Easter and Christmas.

 For me, it was great because I got a feel of what uni life was like before I set off myself.
 I got on really well with my boyfriend’s new friends and it was nice having a balance between my home life with my friends and cracking on with my A-Levels and then spending quality time with my boyfriend when I saw him.

 When I started at Worcester, I knew things would be easier and we would see more of each other.
 Stafford is only an hour and a half on the train and a return only costs £12 – much more manageable!
 But for me, the best times would be when we’d see each other spur of the moment, when it wasn’t planned and I’d get a phone call saying “Put the kettle on, I’ve just got off the train and thought I’d surprise you!”